mimski/TelerikAcademy/ExamProblems/Speeds/README.md

 The output data is printed on the standard output (the console)

 - On the single line on the output print the **sum of the the initial speeds of longest group** (the group with most cars)
-  - If there are groups with equal length, print the buggest sum
+  - If there are groups with equal length, print the biggest sum

 ## Constraints